-Northern Ireland Regional Council member
+Member, Northern Ireland Regional Council

 What does the role entail?

-As a member of the Northern Ireland Regional Council, your role is to provide professional leadership in Northern Ireland and contribute at a national level to the maintenance and development of pathology services and the quality of care that patients receive.
+As a member of the Northern Ireland Regional Council (NIRC), your role is to provide professional leadership in Northern Ireland and contribute at a national level to the maintenance and development of pathology services and the quality of care that patients receive.
 Members use their skills and experience to support the Northern Ireland Regional Council so that it runs efficiently and delivers against its Terms of Reference.

 Why should I apply?